Interference of chiral Andreev edge states: Dependence of on magnetic field

-To extract information otherwise buried in the stochastic switching, we analyze the impact of $B$ on the gate-dependent oscillations on the $\nu=2$ plateau.
+To extract information otherwise buried in the stochastic switching, we analyze the impact of $B$ on the gate-dependent oscillations on the $\nu=2$ plateau (more statistical analysis can be found in Supplementary Information section S7).
 The plateau region used for this analysis is selected such that $G_{xy}$ is within 1\% off the quantized values, as indicated by the black lines in Fig.\,2B.
 We then find the minimum and maximum $\Rds(V_G)$ for a given field and plot the resulting $\min\Rds(V_G)$ and $\max \Rds(V_G)$ as a function of $B$ in Fig.\,2C.
 First, we find that the amplitude of the fluctuations decreases with $B$.
-Most likely, this suppression is explained by the loss of individual carriers that may be absorbed by the superconductor.
+Most likely, this suppression is explained by the CAES being absorbed by the contact, thereby creating quasiparticle excitations in the superconductor.
+(These excitations are possibly absorbed by the normal cores of the vortices.)
 Evidently, this process becomes more effective at higher $B$.
 Second, the typical amplitudes of the positive and negative signals are very close.
-We argue that this observation indicates that CAES are on average neutral (see \cite{sup} section S2\&S6).
+We argue that this observation indicates that CAES are on average neutral (see Supplementary Information section S2\&S6).
 Indeed, if the two CAES $\psi_{1,2}$ had predominantly electron-like and hole-like characters, the incoming electron would couple primarily to $\psi_1$.
 This would in turn result in a greater likelihood of electrons being emitted downstream, and $\Rds$ would mostly stay positive, i.e. $\max\Rds(V_G) > |\min \Rds(V_G)|$, contrary to our observations.

 Our numerical simulations support this argument: the eigenmodes $\psi_{1,2}$ are given by coherent superpositions of electron and hole amplitudes, which have distinct patterns in space.
-Nevertheless, the integral of the probability of the electron and hole components is close to $1/2$ (fig.\,S9), resulting in the overall approximately neutral character of the CAES.
+Nevertheless, the integral of the probability of the electron and hole components is close to $1/2$ (Fig.\,S11), resulting in the overall approximately neutral character of the CAES.
 Due to particle-hole symmetry of the model, $\psi_2$ at zero energy is the charge conjugate partner of $\psi_1$, meaning that the pattern of the electron and hole amplitudes is interchanged.